Everything You Need to Know About Shadow Box Fence

-The shadow box fence design is a very popular fence style for backyard privacy fences.
-Sometimes, referred to as board on board fence or good neighbor fence.
+The shadow box fence is a highly popular design for backyard privacy fences.
+It’s often referred to as a “board-on-board” or “good neighbor” fence.

-This is because the fence looks the same, or very close to the same on both sides.
-As a result, neither side will have to view what is considered the bad side of the fence.
+This is because the fence looks nearly identical on both sides, ensuring that neither neighbor has to face the “back” side of the fence.

 What is Shadow Box Fence?